Master MoE routing, load balancing, and the dense-vs-sparse serving tradeoffs behind Mixtral, DeepSeek, and Qwen3.6-style expert models.

-The last two chapters focused on serving pressure: memory, long contexts, batching, and GPU capacity.
+Serving pressure shows up as KV-cache memory, long contexts, batching, and GPU capacity.
 Mixture of Experts (MoE) attacks a different bottleneck inside the Transformer layer itself.

 Mixture of Experts (MoE) breaks that link.
-Instead of one giant FFN, an MoE layer keeps many smaller FFNs in parallel and uses a lightweight router to decide which ones to run for each .
+Instead of one giant FFN, an MoE layer keeps many smaller FFNs in parallel and uses a lightweight router to decide which ones to run for each token.
 This means the model can have hundreds of billions of total parameters while only spending compute on a small subset of them for any given input.

 MoE is one widely used way to separate model capacity from per-token compute.
-Switch Transformer[1] popularized sparse activation in trillion-parameter models, and open models such as Mixtral[2], DeepSeek-V2[3], and DeepSeek-V3[4] show how MoE can scale to hundreds of billions of total parameters while keeping the active compute for each token much closer to a far smaller dense model.
+Switch Transformer[1] popularized sparse activation in trillion-parameter models, and open models such as Mixtral[2], DeepSeek-V2[3], DeepSeek-V3[4], and Qwen3.6-35B-A3B[5] show how MoE can scale total parameters while keeping the active compute for each token much closer to a far smaller dense model.

 In a standard Transformer layer, the FFN sublayer is a single dense network.
-In an MoE layer, that one FFN is replaced by parallel "expert" FFNs, plus a small router (also called a gating network) that decides which experts handle each token.[5]
+In an MoE layer, that one FFN is replaced by parallel "expert" FFNs, plus a small router (also called a gating network) that decides which experts handle each token.
+Those winners form a small top-k subset.[6]

 In many modern LLMs, the experts replace the FFN sublayer while attention stays dense and shared across all tokens.[2][3]
 A common router design is a single linear projection from the token's hidden state down to scores.